Last Updated on November 16, 2023

 NOTE: These requirements may change without notice.
 Contact your local Naval Officer Recruiter for the most current Navy Officer program requirements.

-For instance, those who require to take the OAR are also required to attend the Navy Officer Candidate School (OCS) prior to commissioning.
+For instance, those who are required to take the OAR are also required to attend the Navy Officer Candidate School (OCS) prior to commissioning.

 Again, click on the officer positions in the table above to learn more about the specific requirements for that job.